Our Team

 Anna Barnett, LMFT

-Anna Barnett specializes in treating anxiety and chronic pain.
-Alongside Pain Reprocessing Therapy, Anna integrates mindfulness-based, existential, and solution-focused models in her approach to treatment.
+Anna Barnett is certified in Pain Reprocessing Therapy (PRT) and specializes in treating anxiety and chronic pain.
+Alongside PRT, Anna integrates mindfulness-based, existential, and solution-focused models in her approach to treatment.
+She has a personal history of obtaining freedom from chronic headaches using the tools she employs with her clients.
 Anna previously developed an intensive outpatient program to support rapid recovery from anxiety, depression, and trauma through mindfulness and is trained in Ketamine Assisted Psychotherapy.
-She also has a background working with people with cancer and their support systems.
+She also has a background working with clients with cancer and their support systems.
 Anna is a certified yoga and Acro Yoga teacher.
-She has helped people build awareness, resilience, strength, and deeper connections through breathwork, meditation, and yoga.

 Bianca (Berzner) Lenga, LMFT